hgrubbs/misc_scripts/README.md

 # misc_scripts
-Random collection of questionably useful scripts.
+Random collection of questionably useful scripts, rc files, and notes.

 Use at your own risk.